RiyadhKh4n/crypto-quiz/README.md

     * I have chosen to create the game with a single html page which will have multiple sections which the user will see when playing the game, once they move onto the next part of the game the prvious sections will be hidden from view and the new section will be displayed to them.
 The game will not have a navigation bar at the top as I want the user to follow a set path when navigating the wesbite.

-    * On the 'index.html page', I will have multiple divs which will contain each section of the game, for example, the 'Start Section' which is the first thing that will load when they open the game.
-The next section will be the 'Rules Section' which will explain the rules of the quiz and give them the option to either quit or continue.
-The section after this will be the actual game e.g. 'Quiz Section', this is where the questions and answers will be presented to them, as well as this where their scores will be present.
+    * On the 'index.html page', I will have multiple divs which will contain each section of the game, for example, the 'maincontainer' which is the first thing that will load when they open the game.
+The next section will be the 'Rules Section' which will explain the rules of the quiz and allow them to navigate to the quiz itself.
+The section after this will be the actual game e.g. 'Quiz Section', this is where the questions and answers will be presented to them, as well as this a timer will be present so they can see how long they have taken.
 Once the game is complete, they will be met with the 'Results Section' which will show them their score and give the user the option to exit or play again.
 As mentioned before, once the user progresses to the next section all previous sections will be hidden to them.

 * ## Wireframes